 Investing in franchises under 100k and buying a business model and an area or territory is a very popular way to get into business and grow not only a successful but large and well recognised brand.

-People who invest in franchises over 100k would be looking at fitness or food or specialist building suppliers and service providers as an example.
-Some franchises are priced reasonably, franchises under 100k but the set up costs, leases and the overall expense of getting the business to the opening or launch day can increase the amount required way beyond the initial fee.
+People who invest in them over 100k would be looking at fitness or food or specialist building suppliers and service providers as an example.
+Some of them are priced reasonably, those under 100k but the set up costs, leases and the overall expense of getting the business to the opening or launch day can increase the amount required way beyond the initial fee.

-The opening and closing hours need to be considered along with the franchise fee or royalty fee that has to be paid back by the franchisee to the master franchisor as part of the franchise agreement.
-If you invest in franchises then this royalty fee is usually based on a percentage of the turnover.
+The opening and closing hours need to be considered along with the fee or royalty fee that has to be paid back by the recruit to the master franchisor as part of the agreement.
+If you invest in them then this royalty fee is usually based on a percentage of the turnover.

 This can at times look expensive after all the costs, stock and staff wages are taken care of.
-The advantage of buying franchises over 100k is the depth of support often provided and the backing of a national brand with a well-known product and logo.
+The advantage of buying over 100k is the depth of support often provided and the backing of a national brand with a well-known product and logo.

 Fill in your details at the top of the page and make a wise investment choice.
-Use the free service and expert advice from Approved Franchises and compare pre-approved UK based franchise companies right now.
+Use the free service and expert advice from us and compare pre-approved UK based companies right now.